hslabbert/hugos-blog/content/post/moving-to-hugo.md

 +++

-So...I've moved my blog to Hugo.
+So...I've moved my blog to [Hugo](http://gohugo.io).
+More info to follow, but bear with me as I clean up some bits and pieces.